tonybatts/simpsons-shuffler/README.md

 ## THATS IT FOR SETTING UP, TIME FOR WIRING!!
   *If your pi has a header pre-soldered in simply use jumper wires for connecting, if not be prepared to solder.*

-You can connect the wires to both the 10k resistor and the button by soldering and using spade connectors.
+  *You can connect the wires to both the 10k resistor and the button by soldering and using spade connectors.*
-  *Make sure you are using normally open button !important*
+  **Make sure you are using normally open button !important**

-I have uploaded a diagram to give a visual guide.
+I have uploaded a diagram to give a visual guide, use the diagram and the instructions below in tandum to better undstand how to wire up your button to your pi.

-Use this chart as a reference https://pinout.xyz/ for the pin layout
+Use this chart as a reference https://pinout.xyz/ for the pin layout on the Raspberry Pi

 - we are using Pin 11 (BCM 17) and our ground will be Pin 6